 St Mary's is a two form entry voluntary aided Catholic primary school with a nursery taking children from 3 years to 11 years.
-There are currently 399 pupils on roll including the nursery.
-25% of pupils are eligible for free school meals, above the most recent national figures of 20.8%.4.8% of pupils currently have an Education, Health and Care Plan (EHCP), which is higher than national (3.7%).
-14.1% of pupils have SEN support compared to 12.6.6% nationally.
-50% of pupils have English as an additional language which is more than double the national figure(21%) and 95% come from minority ethnic backgrounds compared to 31.65 nationally.
+There are currently 355 pupils on roll including the nursery.
+34% of pupils are eligible for free school meals, above the most recent national figures of 20.8%.15 pupils currently have an Education, Health and Care Plan (EHCP) and two more are beginning the statutory assessment process This represents 4.2% of the total pupils which is similar to the national (4.8%).
+9.85% of pupils have SEN support compared to 13.66% nationally.
+51.8% of pupils have English as an additional language which is more than double the national figure (22.8%) and 95% come from minority ethnic backgrounds compared to 37% nationally.
 The school deprivation indicator is in the top 20% nationally.
 Overall absence and persistent absence has been in the lowest 20% of all schools over the last three reported years.
-The % of persistent absence for pupils with special educational needs (3.2%) was in the lowest 20% of all schools over the last three reported years also.
+The % of persistent absence for pupils with special educational needs (3.35%) was in the lowest 20% of all schools over the last three reported years also.